OasisLMF/ODS_OpenExposureData/OpenExposureData/6_OED_Financial_Details_Primary.rst

     "5",	"1",	"2,000,000",	"0",	"10,000"
     "6",	"1",	"2,000,000",	"2",	"0.10"

-The location table now has two extra rows for locations 1 and 2 to specify a second special condition applying to these locations.
-The **CondPriority** field is used to specify the order in which these special conditions apply.
+The location table now has two extra rows for locations 1 and 2 to specify a second special condition applying to these locations, with two distinct values of **CondTag**.
+The **CondPriority** field in the account file is used to specify the order in which these special conditions apply.
 The method of adding an extra location row to specify an extra hierarchy of special condition means that the OED design can cope with an unlimited number of nested special conditions.
 Overlapping special conditions (e.g. Texas wind sublimit and multi-State tier 1 wind sublimit) can also be specified in this way.

 Although not shown in the examples above, the field **CondName** can also be specified in the account table to provide a text description of each special condition.